 Buserelin acetate (Suprefact®) is a Gonadotropin releasing hormone analog (GnRHa) that is co-administered with domperidone (DOM), an antagonist of dopamine which is produced when fish are stressed.
 This cocktail has been frequently used (Peter et al., 1993).
 Buserelin is an analogue of GnRHa, which regulates gonadotropin hormone (GtH).
 GtH comprises luteinizing hormone (LH) and follicle stimulating hormone (FSH) which can affect the development of ovary and testis.
 The essential hormones for ovulation, GnRH together with the GnRH receptor, which are located on the gonadotrope membrane in the pituitary gland, can stimulate gonadotropin production.
 Gonadotropin then will be released into the blood by G protein-coupled receptor systems [31] [32].

-2.2 Justification

 Induced breeding using hormones also contributes to cost of fingerling production.
 This is true considering Suprefact (Buserelin acetate, an LHRHa) used in aquaculture.
 Efforts at increasing the number of fish induced using one vial of hormone will greatly optimize production and reduce cost.
 Therefore this study will attempt to induce fish using diluted suprecur, a brand of Buserelin acetate.

-2.3 Objectives

-To determine the latency period and fecundity of Clarias gariepinus induced with serially diluted suprecur with a dopamine- antagonist.
+please write in the sentencesTo determine the latency period and fecundity of C. gariepinus induced with serially diluted suprecur with a dopamine- antagonist.

-Determine the fertilization and hatching rates of Clarias gariepinus hatched from broodstock induced with serially diluted suprecur..
+Determine the fertilization and hatching rates of Cl. gariepinus hatched from broodstock induced with serially diluted suprecur..

-3.0 MATERIALS AND METHOD
+MATERIALS AND METHOD

-3.1 Study Area

 The study was carried out at the fishery Hatchery of the Department of fisheries and Aquaculture, Joseph Sarwuan Tarka University Makurdi (University of Agriculture Makurdi).

-3.2 Source Broodstock

 The brood stocks were from Obedience Fish Farm Makurdi, Benue State.
 A total number of Twelve [12] fish, eight [8] females and four [4] males ware purchased.
 All brood stocks were selected by external morphological characteristics using the method of [33].
 The brood stocks were acclimatized for Two [2] days

-3.3 Source of Hormone

 Suprecure® a brand of Buserelin acetate meant for females was obtained from www.drugstore.ng #29 Ayangbure road, Ikorodu, Lagos State and motilum was acquired from Wino pharmacy Makurdi, Benue State.

-3.4 Experimental Design
+Experimental Design